-\textit{Local Optimal Position and Global Optimal Position:} Let ${\bf{\tilde b}}_{r,i}^*$ be the local optimal position of the $i$-th particle.
+\textit{Locally Optimal Position and Globally Optimal Position:} Let ${\bf{\tilde b}}_{r,i}^*$ be the locally optimal position of the $i$-th particle.
 For the $i$-th particle, this position is the optimal solution to the fitness function that it has encountered in its history.
-Let ${\bf{\tilde b}}_r^ * $ be the global optimal position, which is the optimal solution to the fitness function found among the local optimal positions of all $I$ particles in the swarm.
+Let ${\bf{\tilde b}}_r^ * $ be the {globally} optimal position, which is the optimal solution to the fitness function found among the locally optimal positions of all $I$ particles in the swarm.

 \textit{Velocity Update Criterion:} In the $j$-th iteration, the velocity update of each particle is given by

 where $j$ is the number of iterations and $0\leq\textit{j}\leq\textit{J}$. $\omega $ is the inertia weight, which can be expressed as